mdetools/mdetools19/cfp.md

 ## Submissions

-Categories.
+### Categories
 Submissions should fall into one of the following categories:

 <ol type="I">